 AAOS Members attend for free.

-This webinar is sponsored jointly by the American Association for Surgery of the Hand and the Pediatric Orthopaedic Society of North America.
-Quality, safety, and value is an important topic in surgery today, with increasing emphasis placed on standardization of care.
-In this webinar, we will address how the concepts of variation and standardization play out in a field as diverse and specialized as pediatric upper extremity surgery.
+Brought to you in partnership by the American Association for Surgery of the Hand (AAHS), the Pediatric Orthopaedic Society of North America (POSNA), and AAOS, this one-hour event addresses quality, safety, and value standards in the treatment of pediatric upper extremity conditions.
+Faculty share how the concepts of variation and standardization play out in a field as diverse and specialized as pediatric upper extremity surgery, with topics including:

 At the conclusion of this webinar, learners should be able to:

-The American Academy of Orthopaedic Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.
-The American Academy of Orthopaedic Surgeons designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+CME Credit: The American Academy of Orthopaedic Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.
+The American Academy of Orthopaedic Surgeons designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.